rickyhaswifi/arreguinspainting.com/src/pages/index.md

 templateKey: index-page
 title: Painting Atlanta
 image: /img/deck.jpeg
-heading: Great coffee with a conscience
+heading: Attention to every detail
-subheading: It's all we do
+subheading: It's all we do.
 mainpitch:
-  title: Why Kaldi
+  title: 'Professional Residential & Commercial painters in Atlanta, GA'
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Our reputation depends on our commitment to quality.
+That’s why we use only the finest materials available for prep and paint, and why we give your project the individualized care it deserves ...
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,